IDMX225/poem-site-Miguelms017/README.md

 **`npm install`**

->Run this command once to install the needed node modules.
+>Run this command once on a new terminal (In windows Will be Windows PowerShell) to install the needed node modules.

 ## Development Scripts

 **`npm start`**

 > This script runs 11ty with hot reload and served at the url localhost:8080.
-It will reload whenever there are HTML or Sass changes.
+It will reload whenever there are HTML or SASS changes.

 **`npm run build`**